3338 Peachtree Rd NE Apt 2304

 There will be a credit, background and rental history check.

-Net income (Not Gross) should be AT LEAST 3 times the rent amount.
+NET income (Not Gross) should be AT LEAST 3 times the rental amount.

-Good rental history from a landlord for the last 2 years.
-NO negative references.
-NO current evictions.
-NO open rental collections.
-NO open bankruptcy.
+Good rental history from a Landlord for the last 2 years.
+NO negative references, current evictions or unpaid rental collections.
+Verification from a friend or family member only will lower your score.

-Newly employed (less than a year with current employer).
-Low credit score or No credit file.
-Residential history verified by a friend or family member.
-History of late rental payments, NSF's, or dispossessory court filings.
-An increase in rent compared to current rent.
-Open or unpaid Residential Collections.
+The following items will lower your score: Newly employed (less than a year), Low credit score or No credit file, Residential history verified by a friend or family member, History of late rental payments, NSF's, Dispossessory court filings, Bankruptcy, Increase in rent, Past Evictions, Negative residential info.

+Active Bankruptcy, Eviction in Progress, No Residential History or Multiple Residential Collections can result in an automatic Denial of your application